Brawby

-Brawby is a village and civil parish in the Ryedale district of North Yorkshire, England, situated at the confluence of the River Seven and the River Rye.
+Brawby is a village and civil parish in North Yorkshire, England, situated at the confluence of the River Seven and the River Rye.
 According to the 2001 census Brawby had a population of 164, decreasing to 140 at the 2011 Census.

+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.